Distributel: Services

 Distributel offers residential telecommunication services: High-speed Internet, digital home Phone, TV and long-distance calling.

 Cable Internet

 Distributel provides capped and unlimited cable Internet access via network suppliers Rogers, Videotron, Cogeco and Shaw.

 Depending on geographical service area, customers have access to download/upload speeds of:

 Digital subscriber line (DSL)

-Distributel provides capped and unlimited digital subscriber line (DSL) and Fibre to the Node (FTTN) high-speed Internet options using Bell lines in Ontario and Quebec while also providing the service via Telus in Alberta and British Columbia.
+Distributel provides capped and unlimited digital subscriber line (DSL) and Fibre to the Home (FTTH) high-speed Internet options using Bell lines in Ontario and Quebec while also providing the service via Telus in Alberta and British Columbia.

 Depending on the underlying network supplier in their geographical service area, customers have access to download/upload speeds of:

 Television

 In 2015, Distributel became the first major Canadian independent Internet service provider (ISP) to offer Internet Protocol television (IPTV) in partnership with Zazeen Inc.

 To improve its ability to make long-term strategic decisions, continue developing the service and accelerate the introduction of new features and consumer benefits, Distributel acquired 100% of Zazeen Inc. in November 2017.

 Zazeen channel packages, which must be paired with Distributel unlimited high-speed Internet plans, range from "Starter" to "Ultimate" and are available in most English and French markets in Ontario and Quebec.